ThorinChen/SparkMLib_ALS_CommodityRecommendation/README.md

 # SparkMLib_ALS_CommodityRecommendation
- SparkMLib ALS(Writed by Scala) used in commodity recommendation
+ SparkMLib ALS(Writed by Scala&Java) used in commodity recommendation system

 ## 概述